jpperret/python-planner/README.md

 - pdfrw - seems to be more based around editing rather than creating
 - [PDFMiner](https://pypi.org/project/pdfminer/) - "PDFMiner is a text extraction tool for PDF documents."

-### Decision
-I ended up choosing FPDF because it seemed to have the best documentation.
-Was able to perform all desired operations fairly simply with it.